nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-block alert-danger">

 * :heavy_exclamation_mark: **Caution:**
-Important information to note which might negatively impact your experience in using PetPal
+Important information to note which might negatively impact your experience in using PetPal as it might cause fatal errors
 </div>

 <div markdown="block" class="alert alert-warning">

 * :information_source: **Information**

+Information that you need to know

 </div>

 ### Command formatting conventions:
 * Words in `UPPER_CASE` are the information supplied by you.